Archaeology Training at GRAPE

 Non-Credit

 This option is for those interested in the archaeology training program, that do not wish to receive a credit.
-Course participants will be included in the NMC261Y activities: field work, laboratory work, workshops, experimental sessions, lectures, and trips.
+Course participants will be included in the NMC290H and 291H activities: field work, laboratory work, workshops, experimental sessions, lectures, and trips.
 Course participants may submit assignments, if they chose.

 Volunteer

-A non-credit version of the course will be available in 2023.
+A non-credit, volunteer version of the course will be available in 2025.
 This option is for those interested in the archaeology training program, that do not wish to receive a credit.
-Course participants will be included in the NMC261Y activities: field work, laboratory work, workshops, experimental sessions, lectures, and trips.
+Course participants will be included in the NMC290/1 H activities: field work, laboratory work, workshops, experimental sessions, lectures, and trips.
 Course participants may submit assignments, if they chose.

 Instructors

-Dr. Stephen Batiuk is currently a Research Associate in the Department of Near & Middle Eastern Civilizations and the Archaeology Centre of the University of Toronto.
-With more than 20 years of fieldwork experience he has participated in over 12 different archaeological projects from CRM (Cultural Resource Management) work in Canada to projects in Ethiopia, Turkey, Israel, Romania, France and Georgia.
+Dr. Stephen Batiuk is currently a Research Associate in the Department of Near & Middle Eastern Civilizations and the Archaeology Centre of the University of Toronto, and Direct of ArchaeoTek Canada.
+With more than 25 years of fieldwork experience he has participated in over 12 different archaeological projects from CRM (Cultural Resource Management) work in Canada to projects in Ethiopia, Turkey, Israel, Romania, France and Georgia.
 His more recent publications and research are focused on understanding the origins of wine production in Transcaucasia (specifically Georgia) but perhaps more importantly, the spread of this early Georgian wine culture across the entire Near East and eventually the rest of the world.
 Dr. Batiuk brings a well developed skills in landscape and materials analysis, particularly ancient ceramics.

 Lodging: